Death of Mohammed Sobhi al-Judeili

-Mohammed Sobhi al-Judeili (لقادر النجار Mohammed Sobhi al-Judeili; 3 June 1983 – 10 June 2019) was a Palestinian paramedic who was killed by the Israeli Defense Forces (IDF) while working as a medic during the Great March of Return.
+Mohammed Sobhi al-Judeili (لقادر النجار Mohammed Sobhi al-Judeili; 3 June 1983 – 10 June 2019) was a Palestinian paramedic who was killed by the Israel Defense Forces (IDF) while working as a medic during the Great March of Return.
 He was fatally hit by a bullet from a shot by an Israeli soldier as he tried to help the Red Crescent evacuate the wounded near Israel's border fence with Gaza.
 The IDF has made no statement and it is possible that he may have been hit by indirect fire.
 He was the fourth medic to be killed by direct fire since the 2018-2019 protests began at the Gaza border and have continued weekly.
 He was at Abu Safiyya area, in Jabalia, on the northern edge of the Gaza strip when he was shot in May.
 Ninety-two civilians were also shot.
 The United Nations have investigated the shooting of medics and other un-armed civilians by the IDF in February 2019 and have stated that the killings "May constitute War Crimes or Crimes against Humanity.